evnp/tmex/README.md

-A minimalist tmux layout manager - one shell script + tmux + zero other dependencies
+A lightweight tmux command & layout composer - one shell script + tmux + zero other dependencies

 ```
  ______   __    __    ______    __  __